sherlock-protocol/sherlock-v2-docs/audits/judging/the-lead-judges-role.md

     In case you disagree you can add the relevant comment and keep the issue **as is**.
   * The final list of **open** issues must only have valid issues that are to be rewarded.&#x20;

-The ideal timeline to complete the 2 phases is **two weeks** from the end of the contest.
-Initial results must be announced within this period.
+The ideal timeline to complete the 2 phases is about **two weeks** from the end of the audit contest.

 ### Phase 3:

-* Initial results will be generated & announced based on the final issue state from Phase 2.
+* Preliminary results will be generated & announced based on the final issue state from Phase 2.
 Completion of this step opens up the Escalation period.
 * The Lead Judge comments on every escalation within 48 hours after the escalation period ends.
 The Lead Judge facilitates the discussion between parties to achieve consensus on the technical impact of the issue, leaving the severity judgement to Sherlock.
 The Lead Judge is available to answer questions at any time before the final announcement is made.
 * During this phase, the Lead Judge must only **comment** on escalations and suggest necessary actions to be taken by Sherlock.
 Please **do not** open/close issues and **do not** change severity labels in this phase.&#x20;
 * Sherlock will make necessary changes to the issues, resolve the escalations, and announce the final results.